smontecinos3345/nicasource-test/README.md

 ## Development setup

-- Install and use Node v8.10
+- Install the correct version of node.js using nvm
-- Run `yarn`
+- Run `npm install`
 - Create a `src/config/local.json` file and customize it for your local setup, you can use `src/config/local.example.json`
-- Start the development server with `yarn watch`
+- Start the development server with `npm run watch`

 ## Tests